tango-controls/rfc/README.md

 This repository is the home of all Tango Open Specification.

+## Mission

+The goal of this RFC project is to provide a formal specification of the current Tango Controls system.
+This specification shall include:

+1. concepts
+2. terminology,
+3. protocol behaviour,
+4. conventions,
+5. common APIs,
+6. common utilities,

+each on a sufficient level for preparation of specification of a new vesrion of Tango Controls (Tango v10).
+In that respect concepts are more important than details.

+When the time comes to write v10, we will make a copy the v9 RFC and start discussing what to keep, what to remove and what to add.

+## Contribution

 The process to add or change an RFC is the following:

 - An RFC is created and modified by pull requests according to the Collective Code Construction Contract [(C4)](https://github.com/unprotocols/rfc/blob/master/1/README.md).